How well do you know your financial health?

 Make sure you take advantage of this effectively free money from your employer.
 It also doesn’t hurt that it pushes you to put more money aside for retirement, or that it’s tax-free.

 Pro tip: Periodically, make sure your employer-sponsored 401(k) has you on the right track financially.
 You can sign up for a free 401(k) from Blooom, and they’ll check your asset allocation to make sure you’re properly diversified.
-Plus, they’ll make sure you’re not paying too much in fees.
+Plus, they’ll check to see if you’re paying too much in investment fees.

 13. Target Retirement Age